ifnesi/http-sink-demo/README.md

 The HTTP Server, written in Python Flask, has three routes:
  - POST `/api/webhook`: Process POST requests (webhooks) from the HTTP sink connector.
 Every new message will be pushed to a local in-memory queue
  - GET `/`: Open the main page where the stock trade events will be displayed.
 That page will submit an AJAX request to `/get_data_queue` at every 500ms
- - GET `/get_data_queue`: Process AJAX GET request to off-load the queue and display the messages
+ - GET `/get_data_queue`: Process AJAX requests to off-load the queue and display the messages

 ![image](docs/http-server.png)